nnellans/terraform-guide/README.md

   - The first instance you define is considered the "*default* Provider and does not need to use the `alias` argument
   - Any other instances you define must have a unique `alias` argument that will be used to reference this instance of the Provider
   - Don't forget to also include the extra aliases in the `terraform / required_providers` block (see above)
-- `provider` configuration blocks go in the Root Module ONLY, they should not exist in Child Modules
+- `provider` configuration blocks go in the Root Module ONLY, they should NOT exist in Child Modules
+  - Child Modules recieve their provider configurations from the Root Module

 ### terraform init
 You must run `terraform init` at least once before you can run any `plan` or `apply` commands.
 The `terraform init` command is a powerful command that has 3 different purposes:

-- Configures your Providers
+1 - Configures your Providers
 - It looks at your Configuration Files, figures out which Providers your code uses, and then automatically downloads those Providers into the `.terraform` folder
 - It will automatically create a lock file named `.terraform.lock.hcl`
   - The lock file stores the exact versions of the Providers that were downloaded by `init`
   - You should store this file in version control along with your code.
 This way everyone will use the same lock file and as a result everyone will download the same Provider versions
   - How do you upgrade to a new Provider version?
 First, upgrade the Provider version in the `terraform.required_providers` block and then run `terraform init -upgrade`.
 This will download the new Provider and it will automatically update the `.terraform.lock.hcl` file as well
 - Any time you add a new Provider to your code you will need to run `terraform init` again in order to download that Provider

-- Initializes your chosen Backend
+2 - Initializes your chosen Backend
 - Any time you change to a different Backend you will need to run `terraform init` again in order to initialize the new Backend

-- Configures your Modules
+3 - Configures your Modules
 - Any time you add a Module to your Configuration Files, or you change the source of an existing Module, you will need to run `terraform init` again

 ---